France-ioi/taskgrader/README.md

 After configuration, you can test that the taskgrader is configured properly and is behaving as expected by running `tests/test.py`.
 By default, it will run all tests and give you a summary.
 Full usage instructions are given by `test.py -h`.

+If you didn't install dependencies for all languages, some tests will fail.

 ## Executing

 The taskgrader itself can be executed with